Do Canadian citizens need a visa for Europe?

 - A valid email address.
 This is imperative as not only will any updates regarding the status of the application be relayed via email, but the final decision, as well as any appeals, will also be carried out through email.

-- Accurately fill out all required sections of the ETIAS application.
+- Accurately filling out all required sections of the ETIAS application.

 The ETIAS visa waiver will be completed and reviewed by European authorities online.

-In addition to streamlining the process so that Canadian travelers do not need to visit a physical embassy or consulate, the application process does not require Canadians to be in Canada when they apply.
-This means that travelers from Canada will be able to plan a trip to Europe whether they are at home or already abroad.
+In addition to streamlining the process so that Canadian travellers do not need to visit a physical embassy or consulate, the application process does not require Canadians to be in Canada when they apply.
+This means that travellers from Canada will be able to plan a trip to Europe whether they are at home or already abroad.

 While the application is meant to be completed in as few as ten minutes, it is still a serious document and should be thoroughly checked by the applicant before submission.
 Any information that is proved to be wrong, even if entered by mistake, could result in the delay or rejection of the application.

 In addition to the information above, Canadian nationals applying for the ETIAS will need to be prepared to provide:

 - Personal details such as their full name, date of birth, place of birth, and gender.

 - Contact details such as their current residence, telephone number, and email address.

 - Passport details matching up with the passport that they plan to use for travel to the Schengen Area.
 These details can include the date of issue of the passport, the place or country of issue, and the passport number.